 Full-time employees, including lecturers, are not eligible for this waiver.

 Process to request a waiver: Students should contact the Graduate Studies Program Coordinator as soon as possible if they intend to request a BoT.
-Afterwards, they will need to fill out the request form, which asks the following basic information:
+Afterwards, they will need to fill out the request form on the Funding & Awards page, which asks the following basic information:

 - Term/Year requesting a BoT waiver